syncfusion-content/winui-docs/winui/Chart/SeriesTypes/Placesidebyside.md

 It defines the placement pattern of bar type series like Column, Bar, StackedColumn, etc.

-It is a Boolean property and its default value is true so the segment will be placed adjacent to each other (Clustered).
+It is a Boolean property and its default value is true, so the segment will be placed adjacent to each other (Clustered).

 ![Column chart type placed side by side](Series_images/sidebyside1.jpeg)